nickvidal/community-growth/README.md

 * Provide a comprehensive training of CHAOSS metrics and software, and help them generate their first reports, preferably through a web interface (like [cauldron.io](https://cauldron.io/)),
 * Once correctly configured, each project will be able to generate reports automatically,
 * Manual reports with a more detailed analysis can also be created periodically by this group.
-* Suggestion: call these reports "Open Source Community Health and Analytics Reports," or OSCHAR for short.
+* Suggestion: call these reports "Open Source Community Health Analytics Reports," or OSCHAR for short.
 At each CHAOSSCon, we organize a special ceremony called OSCHAR Awards, where we recognize the best reports.
 * Each project can decide to make these reports public and publish on their blogs, newsletters, social media, and other channels.
-This gives visibility to the CHAOSS metrics and can attract more people within their community (or adjacent communities) interested in joining.
+This gives visibility to the CHAOSS metrics and can attract more people within their community (or adjacent communities) to join and contribute.
 * The CHAOSS project may receive other types of contributions from these projects other than reports, like ideas for new metrics, or pull requests for new functionalities or integrations.
 * Organizations get invited to become affiliates, and individuals get invited to become ambassadors.
 * As the number of affiliates and ambassadors grow, create dedicated pages on the CHAOSS website to formally recognize each,